MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 ## Code Generator

-The Abstract Machine is a good intermediate target.
-The Code Generator has detailed knowledge of EVM memory, assembly, stack, and storage.
+The Abstract Machine is a good intermediate target, but doesn't know anything about the EVM.
+The __Code Generator__ has detailed knowledge of EVM memory, instructions, stack, and storage.
 It has two responsibilities:

 * Convert abstract machine code into almost EVM assembly
 * Initialize the environment